-8. Members selling New Issue Securities will be required to verify annually that an account may purchase New Issue Securities in accordance with Rule 2790.8 After the initial written verification, subsequent verifications may take the form of a "negative consent."
+10. Annual Verification.
+Members selling New Issue Securities are required to verify annually that an account may purchase New Issue Securities in accordance with Rule 2790.10 After the initial written verification, subsequent verifications may take the form of a "negative consent."
 The requirement in the Prior Rule for letters from accountants or lawyers confirming that hedge funds or foreign investment companies have met the requisite standards has been eliminated.
+Notice to Members 03-79 provides that a person making a representation on behalf of a Master Fund may rely on a representation from a Feeder Fund that is no more than 12 months old.
+Similarly, a representative of a Feeder Fund that receives investments from other Feeder Funds may rely on information provided by those other Feeder Funds that is no more than 12 months old.
+Feeder Funds that are partially owned by Restricted Persons should specify the percentage of ownership by Restricted Persons when making representations so that the Master Fund may make proper aggregation calculations for purposes of the 10% de minimis exemption.

 Rule 2790 simplifies compliance requirements for Members selling New Issue Securities, and the process by which investors purchasing New Issue Securities demonstrate to Members that they are eligible to do so.
-Nevertheless, the procedures currently used by Members and investors will need to be modified to rely on new exemptions and to avoid new restrictions created by Rule 2790.
+Nevertheless, the procedures currently used by Members and investors will need to be modified to rely on new exemptions and to comply with new restrictions created by Rule 2790.
 We will be pleased to assist our clients in this process.